SBI net profit in Q1 surges 55 pc to Rs 6,504 crore | Business

 - India

-The country's biggest bank SBI on Wednesday posted a 55 percent rise in standalone net profit at Rs 6,504 crore for the first quarter of the current financial year, helped by a decline in bad loans.
+The country's biggest bank SBI on Wednesday posted a 55 per cent rise in standalone net profit at Rs 6,504 crore for the first quarter of the current financial year, helped by decline in bad loans.

 The lender had reported a net profit of Rs 4,189.34 crore in the April-June quarter of 2020-21.

+The operating profit of the bank increased 5 per cent to Rs 18,975 crore from Rs 18,061 crore in the April-June quarter of the previous fiscal.

+However, interest income of the bank declined marginally to Rs 65,564 crore as against Rs 66,500 crore at the end of June 2020.

-The bank's gross non-performing assets (NPA) of the total advances declined to 5.32 percent at June-end from 5.44 percent at June-end last year.
+Net interest margin too slipped to 3.15 per cent as against 3.24 per cent at the end of first quarter of last year.
+The bank's gross non-performing assets (NPA) of the total advances declined to 5.32 per cent at June-end from 5.44 per cent at June-end last year.

 At the same time, total income increased to Rs 93,266.94 crore as compared to Rs 87,984.33 crore in the first quarter of the previous fiscal.